Can you draft your own Binding Financial Agreement

 - A Binding Financial Agreement can be set aside if a party has not made full and adequate disclosure.
 Accordingly, it is usually recommended that the Binding Financial Agreement contain appropriate clauses to demonstrate that this has occurred and any waiver of additional disclosure.

-Many people think they can draft up something themselves and especially think if they put that into the usual form of a contract or a Statutory Declaration, it will work to protect them.
+Many people think they can draft up something themselves and especially think, that if they put that into some sort of formal document like a signed Contract or a Statutory Declaration signed by a Justice of the Peace, the document will be able to be relied upon and will be enough to work to protect their financial position and assets.

-It is often said that there are no short cuts when it comes to safeguarding your assets.
+There are no short cuts when it comes to safeguarding your house, car, superannuation, military or veteran’s pension, other assets and finances.

 If your relationship breaks down, how much money or assets your partner may end up being entitled to and get from you, the cost of litigation which can take months or years, not to mention the stress and emotional toll of being involved in legal proceedings, is far more expensive and often, unaffordable.
-A Binding Financial Agreement can be a worthwhile investment.
+A Binding Financial Agreement can be a very worthwhile investment, not to mention give you peace of mind and get both parties onto the same page as to what might happen if you break up.

 Whilst each party must have a lawyer involved to make a Binding Financial Agreement valid, there are essentially 2 ways you can get a Binding Financial Agreement, either: